-Adelaide is a year-round flight destination so time your visit according to your interests.
-The city has a busy calendar of events so it’s best to look for deals if you are trying to secure some cheap flights.
+Adelaide is an ideal year-round flight destination so time your visit according to your interests.
+The city has a busy calendar of events so it’s best to look for deals if you are trying to secure some cheap flights to Adelaide.

-January and February are busy due to school holidays and the cost of your airfare may be slightly higher during these times.
+January and February are busy due to school holidays and therefore it might be slightly harder to find cheap flights to Adelaide around this time.
 February and March are also crowded as they are popular festival months.
-For 24 days in February and March, The Adelaide Fringe provides art fanatics the perfect setting to enjoy work from more than 4,000 artists who take cheap flights to Adelaide in from around Australia and worldwide.
+For 24 days in February and March, The Adelaide Fringe provides art fanatics the perfect setting to enjoy work from more than 4,000 artists who travel in to Adelaide from around Australia and the rest of the world.
 Due to the open-access nature of the Adelaide Fridge, it allows for anyone to exhibit in Australia’s largest art event, adding to the diversity and variety of the art displayed.
 There are over 900 additional pop-up events taking place during Fringe for visitors and residents to enjoy in venues all over the city from parks and warehouses, to established theatres and art galleries.

-One of the best reasons to get a cheap flight to Adelaide is its magnificent beaches.
+One of the best reasons to book a flight to Adelaide is its magnificent beaches.
 The best known are Glenelg and Henley Beach, which are a 20-minute drive from the city.
 The Adelaide Hills, studded with national parks and reserves, are also close to the city too.

 The layout is simple, and beautiful.
 A one-square mile city centre with elegant buildings and wide boulevards surrounded by parklands.
 In the city, visitors won't be short of things to do.
 Adelaide has a reputation as a wonderful city for food - whether in one of the many top eateries or in the Adelaide Central Market, which has been trading since 1969.
 Adelaide also has the largest collection of Aboriginal artefacts in the Southern Hemisphere located in the Australian Aboriginal Cultures Gallery in the South Australian Museum on North Terrace.